replikativ/datahike/doc/distributed.md

 # Distributed index space (DIS)

-Datahike has a similar memory model to [Datomic](https://datomic.com) , which is build on distributed persistent indices.
-But while Datomic requires active connections to the transactor, Datahike works with lightweight connections that do not require communication by default.
+Datahike has a similar memory model to [Datomic](https://datomic.com), which is built on distributed persistent indices.
+But while Datomic requires active connections to its transactor, Datahike works with lightweight connections that do not require communication by default.

 In case where you do not need to write to a database, only *read* from it, e.g.